Research Transparency and Reproducibility

 - General cleaning: recoding values, labeling or renaming variable labels, further commenting on code

-- Checking usability of data e.g., that there are variable labels/value codes
+- Checking usability of data: for example, that there are variable labels and value codes

-- Push-button replication of the study (checking that data/code produce the published results)
+- Push-button replication of the study: checking that data and code produce the published results

-- Publishing your completed dataset to the J-PAL Dataverse
+- Publishing the completed dataset to the J-PAL Dataverse

-- Migrating previously published data from a personal website to a secure data repository (i.e. the J-PAL Dataverse) to ensure long-term sustainability of the data
+- Migrating previously published data from a personal website to a secure data repository (such as the J-PAL Dataverse) to ensure long-term sustainability of the data

 If you are interested in learning more about these services, or you are a J-PAL affiliate and have studies that you would like to receive some assistance, please email [email protected].

 J-PAL’s fellowship program offers financial support (tuition assistance of up to $12,000 and a stipend of $13,000) for one semester (approximately 4.5 months) for current PhD students.
 While preference will be given to students from economics programs, graduate students from other disciplines with strong quantitative and programming skills (STATA, R, etc.) are very welcome to apply.
 During the fellowship, students will work with some of J-PAL’s over 160 affiliated professors from dozens of universities around the world, re-analyzing randomized evaluations from scratch (starting with the creation of the dataset from “raw survey” data, up to production of the final econometric analysis included in the working papers).
 The purpose of this fellowship is create a collaborative environment for reproducing and replicating the data analyses included in these studies.

 Fellowship application dates are pending.